MarxGonzalez/PocketVJ-CP-v2/README.md

 We recommend to use your RPi as a Hotspot, setup as described here: http://elinux.org/RPI-Wireless-Hotspot

 ###To do:
-- Create a .torrent image for download (anyone can tell me where to put a 16GB image as torrent?)
+- Create a .torrent image for download (anyone can tell me where to host the 16GB image as torrent?)
 - Make sync script to act faster at beginning of video
 - Make sync script compatible with video mapper
 - Automaticly detect when slave is connected while already playing (ifplug.d)